mumblingdrunkard/mscs-thesis/src/methodology-and-results/index.typ

 We will discuss various hypotheses for why this happens in @ch:discussion.

 In any case, the tests self-report passing their own checks, an unlikely event if there was anything wrong with the loaded values in a single-threaded context.
-Because of this, we will operate with the assumption that program behaviour is as normal and that only thing causing problems is the way programs print their results when combined with address prediction.
+Because of this, we operate with the assumption that program behaviour is as normal and that only thing causing problems is the way programs print their results when combined with address prediction.

 == Extracting the Results